mohamedtwice/wp-starter-theme/README.md

 `bin/` and `tests/` ... basically don't worry about (or remove) these unless you know what they are and want to.

+## Development

+In order to compile the assets (namely the scss) into `/static`, run `gulp`.
+Gulp will continuously watch for changes and rebuild the assets.

 ## Other Resources

 The [main Timber Wiki](https://github.com/jarednova/timber/wiki) is super great, so reference those often.
 Also, check out these articles and projects for more info: